-- 2. Connect a Gas Flare Device or Odorant Filter / Scrubber as required, to the Expansion Tank Vent connection on the Expansion Tank - 3.
+- Connect a Gas Flare Device or Odorant Filter / Scrubber as required, to the Expansion Tank Vent connection on the back of the NJEX System enclosure - 3.
 Slowly open valve V5 and allow all pressure to vent from the NJEX System - 4.
 Perform required maintenance, then proceed to the Fill Procedure on page 78.